joosh3/Android_JB_Tools_Pack/Java/README.md

 Then go to My Computer/System Properties/Advanced system settings/Environment Variables/

-Search for PATH and paste at the end of it:
+Search for PATH variable and paste the proper java path at the end of it:

     * ;C:\Program Files\Java\jre7\bin